How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 1. Consolidating Multiple Jira Instances

 Large organizations often end up dealing with multiple Jira instances after mergers, acquisitions, or other department-level purchases.
-Consolidating these instances will simplify the administrative work and provide a unified view of projects and issues across teams.
+Consolidating these instances will simplify the administrative work and provide a unified view of projects and work items across teams.

 2. Migrating from Jira Server to Jira Cloud